GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 Sensitive execution permissions

 : Permissions grant extensions special data access and manipulation rights.
-Some permissions do this directly (e.g. `tabs`, `background`) while others must be combined with host permissions grants (e.g. `cookies`, `webRequest`).
+Some permissions do this directly (for example, `tabs` and `downloads`) while others must be combined with host permissions grants (for example, `cookies` and `webRequest`).
 Review must verify that each requested permission is actually necessary and is used appropriately.
 Requesting powerful and potentially dangerous capabilities takes more time to review.

 Amount and formatting of code